Don Dixon (musician)

-Donald Allen Dixon (born December 13, 1950) is an American record producer, songwriter, and musician.
+Donald Allen Dixon (born December 13, 1950) is an American record producer and musician.
 He is considered to be one of the key producers of what is called the jangle pop movement of the early 1980s, including working with R.E.M. and the Smithereens.

 Early life

 Dixon was born in Lancaster, South Carolina.
 He says he learned to play the bass guitar in junior high school "because of the control that it offered".
 He said, "I bought a bass, one of those great Danelectro Silvertones, and I wish I had it back.
 From Sears for $79.
 Then a few months later I really liked upright, so I found an old upright in a church in Charlotte, and just was sort of self-taught on those things, but I could read music."
 At the age of fifteen, he made his first recording, playing upright bass with jazz musician Louis McGloughn in Charlotte, North Carolina.
 He also sang in church.

 Dixon attended the University of North Carolina at Chapel Hill (UNC-Chapel Hill), where his roommate was the writer Bruce Brooks.